The Storyteller Studio

 A Community for the Development of Young Playwrights and Dramaturgs

-Alexis Telyczka is an artist and poet, creating out of Somerset, NJ.
+Alexis Telyczka is a writer creating out of Somerset and Newark, NJ.
 She is a graduate student in Creative Publishing and Critical Journalism at The New School in New York City, and an alumna of New Jersey Institute of Technology, where she completed degrees in both the Theatre Arts and Technology program and the Science, Technology and Society program.
-Her research and writing interests include psychology, philosophy, ethics, and the natural world.
-Her creative projects often include the themes of legacy, familial relationships, gender and femininity.
-She is a lover of devised theatre and a novice dramaturg.
-But, at her deepest core, she is a cupcake connoisseur, pin collector, and waterfall enthusiast; easily drawn to anything that is pink, and is excited for every chance she gets to create.
+Her research and writing interests broadly include psychology, philosophy, ethics, and the natural world.
+Her creative projects often incorporate the themes of legacy, familial relationships, gender and femininity.
+She is a lover of devised theatre and a novice dramaturg— and after working with NJ Play Lab’s Storyteller Studio, she is now comfortable identifying as a beginner playwright!
+At her deepest core, she is a cupcake connoisseur, pin collector, and waterfall enthusiast; she is easily drawn to anything that is pink, and she is excited for every chance she gets to create.

 Meet the Leaders

-Alyssa Sileo (she/her) is the Studio Coordinator, having been a member of the original 2021 pilot year Cohort.
-She is a playwright, dramaturg, applied theatre artist, and arts access advocate.
-Her full bio can be read here.
-Website: thealyssaproject.com
+Emma O’Mara (she/her) is the Studio Coordinator, having been an intern with the 22-23 Cohort.
+She is a dramaturg and theatre artist; her full bio can be read here.

 About the Studio